lenafaure/LMD-TeamProject2/encyclopedia-entry-2.md

 Example of `<em>` tag usage:

 ```
 I just <em>had</em> to eat this piece of cake.
 ```

+Will render:

+>I just *had* to eat this piece of cake

 Most browsers will display the `<em>` element with the following default values: